-- before the visa holder enters Australia;

-- when the visa holder is in immigration clearance; or

-- when the visa holder leaves Australia.10
+- while the visa holder is in the migration zone; - before the visa holder enters Australia; - when the visa holder is in immigration clearance; or - when the visa holder leaves Australia.15

-However, if the visa holder has entered Australia, the ground specified in s.116(1)(d) (incorrect information) can only be relied upon to cancel the visa if he/she has not been immigration cleared.
+However, if the visa holder has entered Australia, the ground specified in s 116(1)(d) (incorrect information) can only be relied upon to cancel the visa if he/she has not been immigration cleared.

 The Tribunal has jurisdiction to review cancellation of temporary visas under Part 5 or Part 7 of the Act if the visa holder is in Australia at the time of cancellation.
-Decisions to cancel temporary visas (other than protection visas) under s.116 are reviewable under Part 5 of the Act provided the visa holder is in the migration zone (but not in immigration clearance) at the time of cancellation.11 Decisions to cancel temporary protection visas under s.116 are reviewable under Part 7 of the Act provided the applicant is in Australia at the time of cancellation.12 There is no jurisdiction under Part 7 of the Act to review cancellation of a temporary protection visa under s.116 if the decision was made because of s.36(2C)(a) or (b) of the Act [commission of certain crimes / threat to security], or if the Minister has issued a conclusive certificate in relation to the decision.13
+Decisions to cancel temporary visas (other than protection visas) under s 116 are reviewable under Part 5 of the Act provided the visa holder is in the migration zone (but not in immigration clearance) at the time of cancellation.
+16 Decisions to cancel temporary protection visas under s 116 are generally reviewable under Part 7 of the Act provided the applicant is in Australia at the time of cancellation.
+17 There is, however, no jurisdiction under Part 7 of the Act to review cancellation of a temporary protection visa under s 116 if the decision was made because of s 5H(2), 36(1C) or 36(2C)(a) or (b) of the Act [commission of certain crimes / threat to security] or a security assessment by ASIO, or if the Minister has issued a conclusive certificate in relation to the decision or cancelled the visa personally.
+18